AdobeXD/plugin-samples/reference/scenegraph.md

 ### *sceneNode.localBounds : \![<code>Bounds</code>](#Bounds)*
 The node's _path bounds_ in its own local coordinate space.
 This coordinate space may be rotated and translated relative to the parent's coordinate space.
 Path bounds match the selection outline seen in XD, but exclude some visual parts of the node (outerstroke, drop shadow / blur, etc.).

 The visual top-left of a node's path bounds is located at (localBounds.x, localBounds.y).
-This value is _not_ necessarily (0,0) in the local coordinate space: for example, a text node's baseline is at Y=0 in local coordinates, so the top of the text has a negative Y value.
+This value is _not_ necessarily (0,0) in the local coordinate space: for example, a text node's baseline is at y=0 in local coordinates, so the top of the text has a negative y value.

 For an overview of node bounding boxes & coordinate systems, see [Coordinate spaces](../index.md#coordinate-spaces).